 The remaining 5% of the active members, the Sheriffs and Deputies and the Protection Occupation groups, have historically contributed at the Actuarial Contribution Rate, which was subject to change each year.
 These groups now contribute based on the same funding policy as is used for the Regular members (without the 1% cap).
 According to the Contribution Rate Funding Policy, if the Actuarial Contribution Rate is less than the previous Required Contribution Rate by 0.50% or more, then the Required Contribution Rate shall be lowered by 0.50% provided the funded ratio of the membership group is 95% or higher.
 The current valuation results show that the Actuarial Contribution Rate has decreased by 0.15% for the Sheriffs and Deputies group and increased by 0.01% for the Protection Occupation group.
-As a result, the Actuarial Contribution Rate for FY 2023 Required Contribution Rate for Protection Occupation.
+As a result, the Actuarial Contribution Rate for FY 2024 is now 0.74% below the FY 2023 Required Contribution Rate for Sheriffs and Deputies, and 0.21% below the FY 2023 Required Contribution Rate for Protection Occupation.
 In addition, both groups also have a funded ratio greater than 95%.
-Therefore, the FY 2023 Required Contribution Rate for the Sheriffs and Deputies group will decrease by 0.50% of pay from the FY 2023 rate, while Required Contribution Rate for the Protection Occupation group will remain unchanged.
+Therefore, the FY 2024 Required Contribution Rate for the Sheriffs and Deputies group will decrease by 0.50% of pay from the FY 2023 rate, while Required Contribution Rate for the Protection Occupation group will remain unchanged.
 Based on the results of this valuation, the Required Contribution Rate is greater than the Actuarial Contribution Rate for all three groups.